-The course includes four grades, and the completion of the work included in them entitles the pupil to a certificate stating this fact.
+The course includes four grades, and the completion of the work entitles the pupil to a certificate stating this fact.
 But a year's study of the piano or organ and two years of Harmony will be required of all graduates.